CharlesChiuGit/Logseq-Git-Sync-101/README.md

      - Search actions >
        - `Stage for Commit` - Path: `*`, Repo: your Logseq repo
        - `Commit Repository` - Repo: your Logseq repo, Message: `Auto-commit from iOS/iPadOS`
+       - Noted: In `Commit Repository`, you can toggle off `Fail when nothing to Commit` if you find the failure notification annoying.
+Although I prefer to keep it toggle on to prevent empty commit and empty push.
        - `Push Repository` - Repo: your Logseq repo
      - Turn off ask before running (or leave it on up to you)
 7. Type something and wait few minutes to see if what you typed has also appear in GitHub.